FCK Rolling Devils: Naming

 The naming in wheel chair basketball at 1.FC Kaiserslautern is influenced by the club's image from soccer: The team name Rolling Devils traces back to the nickname Red Devils of 1.FC Kaiserslautern's soccer team, the wheel chair basketball team like the club's professional soccer team also has a devil at mascot, and like the Fritz-Walter-Stadion in soccer, the home playing site of FCK Rolling Devils is commonly known as hell (of Kaiserslautern).

 Fans

 From 2012 to 2016, FCK Rolling Devils welcomed on average more than 250 spectators at their home games and were thereby one of the most visited wheel chair basketball teams in Germany.
-Devils fan culture has strong ties to 1.FC Kaiserslautern's club culture in soccer: the unofficial fan club Rolling Devils Supporters overlaps with soccer fan clubs and the fan culture features many elements from soccer fandom.
+Devils fan culture has strong ties to 1.FC Kaiserslautern's club culture in soccer: the unofficial fan club Rolling Devils Supporters overlapped with soccer fan clubs and the fan culture featured many elements from soccer fandom.

 Media

-FCK Rolling Devils host a homepage, one of the most popular Facebook sites in German wheel chair basketball and from 2014 to 2016 also their own YouTube channel.
+FCK Rolling Devils hosted a homepage, one of the most popular Facebook sites in German wheel chair basketball and from 2014 to 2016 also their own YouTube channel.